Skip to content

 connections

 An array of credentials that you want to test against.
-Only one will be used per test run.
+Only one will be used per test run, configured with the activeConnection key.

 {